Pepperized/tgstation-ministation/README.md

 tgstation.dmb - 0 errors, 0 warnings
 ```

-If you see any errors or warnings, something has gone wrong - possibly a corrupt
-download or the files extracted wrong.
-If problems persist, ask for assistance
-in irc://irc.rizon.net/coderbus

 Once that's done, open up the config folder.
 You'll want to edit config.txt to
 set the probabilities for different gamemodes in Secret and to set your server
 location so that all your players don't get disconnected at the end of each